prevostc/mediafury/README.md

 # todo

+* display movie grid by category OR add filter on existing grids
+* display movie grid by person OR add filter on existing grids
+* display category and person grids by movie OR add filter on existing grids
+* list searches ?
 * random movie loading animation
 * fix email bug
-* display movie grid by category
-* display movie grid by person
-* display category and person grids by movie
 * proper title on detail pages
 * click on fury or home reloads fury
 * footer + header